We’ve all experienced pain.

 Lactuca Virosa is known as “opium lettuce” due to the pain-relieving and sedative effects produced by the white substance found in the stem and leaves.

 The milky substance, lactucarium, doesn’t contain any opiates, but directly affects the central nervous system (CNS) in similar ways resulting in pain relief similar to what one would experience with morphine.

-Wild lettuce has been used as a substitute to opium since the 19th century, but didn’t gain popularity as a natural remedy for pain relief until the 1970’s.
+Wild lettuce has been used as a substitute for opium since the 19th century but didn’t gain popularity as a natural remedy for pain relief until the 1970s.

 - Migraine Relief – Patients that use wild lettuce to combat migraines reported experiencing fewer headaches than they did prior to using the herb.

 - Insomnia – Wild lettuce promotes feelings of euphoria and relaxation, resulting in easier sleep without the addictive qualities of commonly prescribed sleeping aids.

 - Anxiety – Wild lettuce can act as a mild sedative, allowing people with anxiety to find a reprieve from stress.